The Good Science Project

 Friday Forums

-Friday Forums are congenial lunchtime discussions that focus on a particular aspect of research culture.
-They are brief intervals in our busy day and give scientists, other staff and students the opportunity to step back for a short hour, to consider wider perspectives on their craft.
-The next Friday Forums are:
+Five Friday Forums are planned, each a congenial in-person lunchtime discussion focusing on a particular aspect of research culture.
+Brief intervals in our busy day, Imperial’s Friday Forums give scientists, other staff and students the opportunity to step back for a short hour, to consider wider perspectives on their craft.

-On September 27th 2023 we organised a major conference, The Day of Doubt, to examine and affirm the importance of doubt as a resource for good science.
-280 members of Imperial filled the Sir Alexander Building, with the day introduced by Professor Mary Ryan (Vice-Provost, Research and Enterprise), Sir Paul Nurse FRS, director of the Francis Crick Institute, and Professor Ian Walmsley FRS, Provost of Imperial.
+The Day of Doubt examined and affirmed the importance of doubt as a resource for good science.
+280 members of the College filled the Sir Alexander Building, with the day introduced by Professor Mary Ryan (Vice-Provost, Research and Enterprise), Sir Paul Nurse FRS, director of the Francis Crick institute, and Professor Ian Walmsley FRS, Provost of Imperial College.
 The day was structured to be as conversational as possible, with ample opportunity to discuss such features of research culture as excellence, public engagement and interdisciplinarity.
 The day was filmed and you can view the different sections of the conference on YouTube.

 Make sure you visit the 4th floor of the Abdus Salaam library.
 As part of the Good Science Project we ran for 12 weeks in Summer 2024 an arts project involving ten scientists, research managers and science communicators, working under the guidance of artist-in-residence Ella Miodownik.
 The project culminated in July 2024 with an exhibition and Private View, called ‘Experiment’.